 There are two magnificent courses to choose from, Cape Wickham and the Ocean Dunes, offering world-class links golf with a uniquely rugged island experience.

-Hugging the rugged northeastern tip of the island, Cape Wickham is a bucket-list destination for many golfers around the world.
-It’s rated the best public course in Australia and number two overall by Golf Australia for its unique collection of pure links coastal holes, cleverly routed around Cape Wickham Lighthouse.
+Hugging the rugged northeastern tip of the island, Cape Wickham is a bucket-list destination for many golfers round the world.
+It’s rated the best public course in Australia and number one overall by Golf Australia for its unique collection of pure links coastal holes, cleverly routed around Cape Wickham Lighthouse.

 The Ocean Dunes receives its fair share of accolades too, with the links consistently rated in the #4 top public courses in Australia.
 Onsite facilities are limited, though accommodation and dining are available nearby at Cape Wickham or Currie, a five-minute drive away.